Kayyo321/Astre/README.md

 # Astre
-Astre ('Celestial body' in French) is an interpreted programming language designed by AFSE [Academy For Software Engineering (High School)] students: Sullivan Baczynski-Bruce, and Wahid Hussain.
+Astre ('Celestial body' in French) is an interpreted programming language designed by AFSE [Academy For Software Engineering (High School)] students: Sullivan Baczynski-Bruce.
 Their contributions are described more in-depth later...
 Happy-Coding!

 # Theory